-Due to the history of Aruba there are many excellent wreck dives to visit around the island.
+Due to the history of the island there are many excellent wreck dives to visit around the island.
 In particular a dive to the wreck of a German freighter Antilla, which at approximately 400ft is the biggest wreck to dive in the Caribbean.

 Getting Married in Aruba

-Like most of the Caribbean you can easily get married in Aruba and choose your location for the ceremony.
+Like most of the Caribbean, you can easily get married in Aruba and choose your location for the ceremony.
 From a beach wedding at Baby beach to a sunset wedding under a Divi tree the choice is yours.
-For more information, read Getting Married in Aruba
+For more information, get in touch.

 Honeymoons in Aruba

-Driving in Aruba tips: Driving is on the right hand side of the road in Aruba and the speed limit is 40km and 60km outside urban areas.
-Road signs are in kilometres.
+Driving is on the right-hand side of the road on the island and the speed limit is 40km and 60km outside urban areas.
+Road signs are in kilometers.
 Where there are no road signs traffic from the right has the right of way.

 International driving license must have been held for a minimum of 2 years and the driver be aged a minimum of 21 years of age.